please email firstname.lastname@example.org for a PDF of either his biography or CV

-He performs as lead vocalist with theatrical black metal band Ashenspire, and as a live and recording artist for contemporary vocal works.
+As a vocalist, Rylan performs live with theatrical black metal band Ashenspire, and as a live and recording artist for contemporary vocal works.
 He also sings as a baritone with Wellington Church Choir, in the West End of Glasgow, and sung previously with the Hallé Youth Choir.
-After recording vocals for Adam for National Theatre of Scotland, Rylan was interviewed by the BBC alongside Harrison Knights about LGBTQIA+, especially trans representation in music.
+After recording vocals for Adam with National Theatre of Scotland, Rylan was interviewed alongside Harrison Knights by the BBC about LGBTQIA+, especially trans, representation in music.
 Recent collaborations with Rylan as a performer have been with Rufus Isabel Elliot, Finn Patrick McLean, Amaya López-c (Maud the Moth), S. McLean, and Amit Anand.
 As a vocal tutor, he holds an ABRSM Teaching Diploma, and has worked on projects with MusicALL, COMA Glasgow, and OVER / AT, in addition to taking private students.